SARVLM: A Vision Language Foundation Model for Semantic Understanding in SAR Imagery: Methodology

-To address the aforementioned challenges, we build a large-scale vision-language dataset SARCLIP-1M collected from existing classification, detection and caption datasets in SAR domain.
-As illustrated in Table~\ref{dataset-composition} and \ref{dataset-description}, several large datasets have released in the past two year.
-For classification datasets, we employ 10 simple and complex description template to generate image captions.
-As for detection, we additionally design template to describe object absolute position and relative spatial position between targets in the images.
-The details for template design method are as follows:
+To address the challenges in building large-scale SAR vision-language datasets, we construct SARVLM-1M by aggregating existing classification, detection, and caption datasets in the SAR domain.
+As summarized in Table~\ref{table:datasets}, several large-scale SAR datasets have been released in the past two years.
+To enhance the diversity of textual descriptions and avoid overly repetitive captions, we design a multi-level template system covering general, complex, absolute region, and relative region descriptions.
+Moreover, these templates are enriched using large language model Qwen3~\cite{yang2025qwen3} to generate diverse linguistic variations and improve the expressiveness of the captions.
+Additionally, the samples of image-text pairs from SARVLM-1M dataset are shown in Fig.~\ref{fig_dataset_demo}, and the workflow is introduced as follows:

-\textbf{(1) General descriptions.} We utilize simple templates such as \textit{"A SAR image of the [class]}" where \textit{[class]} is replaced with a category name from classification datasets, or object type and quantity from detection datasets.
+\textbf{(1) General descriptions.} We employ simple templates such as \textit{"A SAR image of the [class]"}, where \textit{[class]} is replaced with category names from classification datasets or object types and counts from detection datasets.
+These templates provide straightforward, unambiguous descriptions of image contents.

-\textbf{(2) Complex descriptions.} We employ complex templates like \textit{"A SAR image reveals the distinct texture and structure of the [class]."} where the usage of template is the same as general.
-These complex templates can enhance the diversity of descriptions and the robustness of models
+\textbf{(2) Complex descriptions.} To enrich the linguistic diversity, we utilize more elaborate templates such as \textit{"A SAR image reveals the distinct texture and structure of the [class]."} These templates capture fine-grained semantic details and enhance model robustness to varied textual expressions.

-\textbf{(3) Absolute region descriptions.} The image is divided into five regions: upper left, upper right, bottom left, bottom right and center region.
-We calculate the IoU between the box annotations of target and each region to determine its location.
-Templates like \textit{"A SAR image of [classes] located in the [location] of the image."} are utilized.
+\textbf{(3) Absolute region descriptions.} Each image is partitioned into five regions: upper left, upper right, bottom left, bottom right, and center.
+We determine the target location by calculating the intersection-over-union (IoU) between annotated bounding boxes and these regions.
+Captions are generated using templates such as \textit{"A SAR image of [classes] located in the [location] of the image."}, explicitly encoding spatial information.

-\textbf{(4) Relative region descriptions.} Templates are utilized to describe spatial relationships between targets.
-Relative templates like \textit{"In this SAR image, the [class1] in the [location1] are positioned [relative\_direction] the [class2] in the [location2]."} In these template, \textit{"[relative\_direction]"} includes above, below, left and right.
+\textbf{(4) Relative region descriptions.} Spatial relationships between targets are described using relative templates such as \textit{"In this SAR image, the [class1] in the [location1] are positioned [relative\_direction] the [class2] in the [location2]."}, where \textit{[relative\_direction]} includes above, below, left, and right.
+This captures relational context and further enriches the semantic diversity.